Rugby union positions: Wing

 The wings are generally positioned on the outside of the backline with the number 11 on the left and the number 14 on the right.
 Their primary function is to finish off moves and score tries.
-Wingers are usually the fastest players in the team and are either elusive runners or, more recently, big, strong and able to break tackles.
+Wingers are usually the fastest players in the team and tend to be either elusive runners or, more recently, big, strong and able to break tackles.
 The skills needed for the left wing and right wing are similar, although left-footed players are usually played on the left wing as they can step and kick better off their left foot.
-The winger on the blindside often "comes off the wing" to provide an extra man in the midfield, in the same vein as a full-back.
+The winger on the blindside often "comes off the wing" to provide an extra man in the midfield, in the same way as would a full-back.
 One or both wingers will usually drop back on opposition kicks to give the full-back extra options for counter-attacking.